smendoza787/hyyk/README.md

 ## About

 Track all of your favorite hikes and activities!
 This app was built with a Rails API backend and hooked up to a JQuery frontend.
-I had a lot of fun making this app and learned a ton, and in the near future I hope to  add more features from 3rd Party APIs like Google Maps and Yelp.
+I had a lot of fun making this app and learned a ton, and in the near future I hope to  add more features from 3rd Party APIs like Google Maps (For maps, duh.) and Yelp (To suggest local gas stations, restaurants or convenience stores.).

 ## Usage